 Creative miners in cold areas can use the heat generated by miners to heat their houses in the winter.
 If the heat generated by miners will partly replace your normal heating costs, it can be another way to save money and improve your chances of profitability.

 Additionally, miners in cold areas also have an advantage because they may not need to use extra fans to cool the hardware.

-In order to keep Bitcoin’s inflation in check it be gets harder to mine as more miners join the network.
-This ensure that Bitcoin blocks are mined, on average, every 10 minutes.
+In order to keep Bitcoin’s inflation in check, as more miners join the network the difficulty is raised i.e. it gets harder to mine.
+This ensures that Bitcoin blocks are mined, on average, every 10 minutes.
 In other words, a higher difficulty is indicative of more hash power on the network (i.e more or stronger miners are at work).

 This means, you may calculate your profitability today with a Bitcoin price of X and experience a price drop to Y a day afterward that will significantly affect your profitability.
 In short, be prepared for price movements and understand that Bitcoin’s price is a factor that you cannot control.

-Unlike Bitcoin’s price, the Bitcoin block reward is predictable: Every four years (or 210,000 blocks to be exact), the amount of bitcoins awarded for each block, is cut in half.
-In 2012, the reward was cut from 50 bitcoins per block to 25 and is now 12.5 bitcoins per block.
-In 2020, this reward will fall to just 6.25 bitcoins per block, and so forth.
+Unlike Bitcoin’s price, the Bitcoin block reward is predictable: every four years (or 210,000 blocks to be exact), the amount of Bitcoins awarded for each block, is cut in half.
+In 2012, the reward was cut from 50 Bitcoins per block to 25, in 2016 to 12.5 and is now 6.25.
+In 2024, this reward will fall to just 3.125 Bitcoins per block, and so forth.

 Note that while each halving cuts miners’ reward in half, the increase in demand that results may lead to Bitcoin’s price rising, keeping mining profitable.

 - Join a mining pool

 - Install a mining software

 How Many Bitcoins Can You Mine in a Day?